Towards a Better Modqueue: Designing for Diversity Across Moderator Objectives and Workflows

 \subsection{Online Community Moderation}

 \citet{grimmelmann2015virtues} defines moderation of online communities as ``the governance mechanisms that structure participation in a community to facilitate cooperation and prevent abuse.''
-Typically, the platforms (i.e. social media sites) that host online communities are responsible for facilitating moderation by enforcing platform-wide rules or by utilizing algorithmic content moderation \cite{gillespie2018custodians}.
-Platforms such as Facebook employ paid content mods and implement algorithmic content moderation tools \cite{seering2019engagement}.
-Platforms such as Reddit, Discord, and Twitch utilize what is known as \emph{community-reliant} moderation \cite{caplan2018content, cai2023understanding}, in which content rules and guidelines are largely set within the sub-communities of the platform, and volunteer mods from each sub-community are responsible for implementing and enforcing these rules.
-Community-reliant moderation is useful for ensuring that individual communities have the ability to establish their own unique community norms.
-For instance, several studies have shown that the rules, norms, and moderation practices of sub-communities on Reddit (subreddits) widely vary \cite{chandrasekharan2018norms, gilbert20historians, weld19values, fiesler2018reddit}.
+While many platforms facilitate this governance by enforcing uniform, platform-wide policies or deploying algorithmic content filters \cite{gillespie2018custodians}, others rely more directly on the efforts of their members.
+Platforms such as Reddit, Discord, and Twitch adopt \emph{community-reliant} models of moderation \cite{caplan2018content,cai2023understanding}, where rules and guidelines are set locally and volunteer moderators are responsible for implementing and enforcing them.
+This approach ensures that communities can interpret norms in ways that reflect their own goals and contexts, but it also introduces significant variation across communities in how moderation is carried out \cite{fiesler2018reddit,chandrasekharan2018norms,weld19values,gilbert20historians}.

+Beyond community norms and context, mods' personal practices and philosophies can also shape how moderation is carried out. also These perspectives shape the kinds of actions moderators take in practice.
+Some moderation work is punitive, such as removing harmful content or sanctioning repeat offenders, while other work is constructive, aimed at encouraging pro-social contributions and reinforcing positive behavior \cite{bruckman1994deviant,chandrasekharan2022quarantined,seering2017pro,seering2019engagement,lambert24positive}.
+Which kinds of actions are applied, and in what context, often depend on community priorities and moderator philosophies, producing a wide range of strategies even when moderators share similar overarching goals.

 Volunteer mods take on a variety of roles and responsibilities to moderate their communities \cite{seering2019engagement, gillespie2018custodians,matias2019civic}.
 One of the primary responsibilities of mods is to mitigate rule-violating and/or abusive behavior within the community \cite{bruckman1994deviant, gillespie2018custodians}.
 In a study conducted on moderation practices in Twitch chatrooms, \citet{seering2017pro} identify the ways in which mods encourage pro-social behavior and discourage anti-social behavior.
 One such method of deterrence was issuing reactive bans to users that engage in problematic behavior. \citet{kiene2016newcomers} found that removing rule-violating content quickly and consistently was integral for aiding mods in establishing norms for newcomers.
 In addition, several studies have explored how mods come to develop and establish community rules and norms~\cite{zhang2020policykit,fiesler2018reddit}.